openSUSE/containment-rpm-container/README.md

 Type: kiwi
 Repotype: rpm-md
 Patterntype: none
-Required: containment-rpm-docker
+Required: containment-rpm-container
 %endif
 ```

 We changed `Repotype` because the repository is going to have also the rpm
 containing the output produced by KIWI.

-We added the `Required` statement to have the `containment-rpm-docker` and all
+We added the `Required` statement to have the `containment-rpm-container` and all
 its dependencies installed inside of the build environment used by the build
 service.